demichie/IMEX_SfloW2D_v2/EXAMPLES/EXAMPLE_BUMP/SUPERCRITICAL/README.txt

 On the left boundary (supercritical) the volumetric flow and flow thickness are fixed: hu = 10.0m^2/s,  h = 1m.
 On the right boundary (still supercritical) zero gradient boundary conditions are prescribed.
 A Python script is provided to create the input file for this example.
-Please provide four arguments:
+Please provide three arguments:

 1) Number of cells in the x-direction

-2) Volume fraction of particles

-3) Flow temperature (Kelvin)
+2) Flow temperature (Kelvin)

-4) Logical for plot of initial solution (true or false)
+3) Logical for plot of initial solution (true or false)

 Usage example of the script: